 It’s a recurring theme that we continue to learn more about the various cannabinoids found in hemp.
 As soon as one is discovered, researchers work to uncover its potential to support human health.
-First, it was CBD, and now CBDa is gaining some notoriety.
-What is the difference between CBDa vs CBD?
+First, it was CBD, and now CBDA is gaining some notoriety.
+When it comes to CBDA vs CBD – what’s the difference?
 Let’s find out.

 A is for ‘Acid’

-The ‘a’ on CBDa means that the molecule is in the acid form and is called cannabidiolic acid.
-This means the molecule has an extra part, known as a carboxyl group.
+The ‘A’ on CBDA means that the molecule is in the acid form.
+Therefore, it is called cannabidiolic acid (as opposed to cannabidiol, which is CBD).
+Being in the acid form means the molecule has an extra part, known as a carboxyl group.

 When cannabinoids like CBD and THC are in living and dried hemp flowers, they exist in the acid form.
 This form is less stable and not as easily utilized in our bodies in the same way as CBD.